AlvaroMaceda/calculadora-judicial/README.md

 ### Requirements

-You can develop this project using docker or rvm, as you prefer.
-These instructions refer to the docker; to use rvm you only need to install it and execute ```rvm use .``` to activate the environment.

-The container run as your host user and has complete sudo privileges, so proceed with caution if you mount a bind volume (you don't need to do that anyway)
+To run this project you will need a postgressql server.
+There is a docker container created if you want to use it; in that case you will need to have docker and docker-compose installed in your system.

 #### Preparing

-There is an script to help with application management: ```./app.sh```.
-That script will execute the appropiate docker-compose orders which could be very verbose.
-The corresponding docker-compose commands are listed after the app.sh commands.
-If you want to use the docker-compose commands you should export your user and group id first with ```export USER_ID=$(id -u ${USER}) && export GROUP_ID=$(id -g ${USER})```

-The script works as follows: if called without parameters it will run the app.
-If it's called with ```exec SOME_ORDER``` will execute that order into the container.
-If it's called with ```SOME_ORDER``` it will execute ```bundle exec SOME_ORDER```.

-To run the app you must follow these steps:

-1) First you must build the container with:
-    - ```./app.sh build```

-    Equivalent docker-compose command: ```docker-compose -f ./docker/docker-compose.yml build```
+There are a .ruby-version and .ruby-gemset files in case you want to use rvm.
+If you are using a gem manager you won't need to prefix commands with ```bundle exec``` when required.

-2) You must install gems and packages before using the app for the first time and each time you change gems or packages. gems and packages are installed into a container's volume, so you won't need to do it again if you don't destroy the volumes:
+1) As usual, you must install gems and packages before using the app for the first time and each time you change gems or packages
-    - ```./app.sh exec bundle install```
+    - ```bundle install```
-    - ```./app.sh exec yarn install --check-files```
+    - ```yarn install --check-files```

-    (you can run both commands in parallel to save time, some gems and packages take a long time to compile)
+    you can run both commands in parallel to save time, some gems and packages take a long time to compile.

-    Equivalent docker-compose commands:
-    - ```docker-compose -f ./docker/docker-compose.yml run --rm --entrypoint "" app bundle install``` and
-    - ```docker-compose -f ./docker/docker-compose.yml run --rm --entrypoint "" app yarn install --check-files```
+2) After that you should configure the databases you will be using for tests and development.
+If you plan to use the provided docker container to run the database it's enough to copy .env.example file to .env.
+If not, change .env file with your configuration:
+    - ```cp .env.example .env```

+3) Then you must start the database server:
+    - ```docker-compose up database -d```

+    You can remove the -d flag if you want to see container's output

-3) Also you will need to run migrations:
+4) Then run the migrations:
-    - ```./app.sh rails db:migrate```

-    Equivalent docker-compose command:
-    - ```docker-compose -f ./docker/docker-compose.yml run --rm app rails db:migrate```
+    - ```rails db:migrate```

-4) And perhaps import data:
+4) And maybe you want to import data:
     - ```./app.sh rails db:seed```

-    Equivalent docker-compose command:
-    - ```docker-compose -f ./docker/docker-compose.yml run --rm app rails db:seed```

     You can import data later with rake tasks:
-    - ```./app.sh rake import:structure```
-    - ```./app.sh rake import:municipalities```
-    - ```./app.sh rake import:holidays```

-    Equivalent docker-compose commands:
-    - ```docker-compose -f ./docker/docker-compose.yml run --rm app rake import:structure```
+    - ```rake import:structure```
-    - ```docker-compose -f ./docker/docker-compose.yml run --rm app rake import:municipalities```
+    - ```rake import:municipalities```
-    - ```docker-compose -f ./docker/docker-compose.yml run --rm app rake import:holidays```
+    - ```rake import:holidays YEAR=all```

 ### Launch server

-After following previous seteps you can start the application.
-It will start with overmind:
+After following previous steps you can start the application.
+You can use [overmind](https://github.com/DarthSim/overmind) if you have it installed in your system:
-- ```./app.sh```
+- ```overmind start```

-    Equivalent docker-compose command: ```docker-compose -f ./docker/docker-compose.yml up```

-You can use -d option if you don't want to see output.
-In that case you will need to use docker-compose command directly:
-- ```docker-compose -f ./docker/docker-compose.yml up -d```
+If not, you can launch rails directly with ```bundle exec rails server --port 3000``` and optionally you can launch webpack dev server concurrently to speed up development: ```./bin/webpack-dev-server```

 The project will be available at http://localhost:3000

-To stop the application:
-- CTRL+C or ```./app.sh stop```

-    Equivalent docker-compose command: ```docker-compose -f ./docker/docker-compose.yml stop```

 ### Launch test
-TO-DO

-To run tests (don't forget the ./bin/ prefix):
+To run tests just:
-- ./app.sh test
-- ```docker-compose -f ./docker/docker-compose.yml run --rm app ./bin/rspec```
+- ```bundle exec ./bin/rspec```

 You can use guard to watch for changes and run tests automatically:
-- ./app.sh guard
-- ```docker-compose -f ./docker/docker-compose.yml run --rm app guard```

-### Execute tasks in the container

-- To open a rails console:
-    - ```./app.sh rails console```

-    Equivalent docker-compose command:
-    - ```docker-compose -f ./docker/docker-compose.yml run --rm app rails console```

-- To open a shell on rails container
-    - ```./app.sh exec sh```
+- ```bundle exec guard```

-    Equivalent docker-compose command:
-    - ```docker-compose -f ./docker/docker-compose.yml run --rm --entrypoint "" app bash```

-- To run tasks into the container:
-    - ```./app.sh rake whatever:task```

-    Equivalent docker-compose command:
-    - ```docker-compose -f ./docker/docker-compose.yml run --rm app rake whatever:task```

 ### Removing the containers

-TO-DO

-To completely remove the application and volumes:
+To completely remove the containers and volumens:
 - ```docker-compose down -v```

+This will delete your application data (you should have it in csv files anyway)

 ### Connecting to the database

-TO-DO
+The database server is available at standard port 5432 on localhost.
+You can use whatever posgtresql client you want, but there is a container with pgadmin4 if you want to use it.

-You can launch pgadmin4 to examinde the database:
+You can launch pgadmin4 with:
-- ```docker-compose -f docker-compose-pgadmin.yml up -d```
+- ```docker-compose up pgadmin -d```

 Then connect to pgadmin with your browser:
-- http://localhost:8080 (User is "devuser", password "devuser")
+- http://localhost:8080 (User is "devuser", password "devuser".
+If you know how to configure a pgadmin container without a password a pull request will be wellcomed)

 It will ask for a password to connect to the database.
 Just hit enter.

 To stop pgadmin4
-- ```docker-compose -f ./docker/docker-compose-pgadmin.yml stop```

-If you try to docker-compose down it will notify an error when it tries to delete the network because it's shared with rails application.
-There is no problem with that, the network will be removed when you run docker-compose down.

-To completely remove pgadmin4:
-- ```docker-compose -f ./docker/docker-compose-pgadmin.yml down -v```
+- ```docker-compose stop pgadmin```

-Warning: it notifies that there are "orphans", but they are the rails and database container.
+Alternatively you can just run ```docker-compose up -d``` when you launch the database server; this will start both the postgresql server and pgadmin.